jrcasey/jrcasey.github.io/index.md

   - image_path: assets/images/Figure_3.jpg
     alt: "Figure 3"
     title: "Reconciling hyperbolic and stepwise-linear kinetics"
-    excerpt: "Some thoughts about Monod, Droop and Blackman."
+    excerpt: "Some thoughts about Monod, Droop and Blackman, and how to reconcile them with a mechanistic model."
     url: "/MonodDroopBlackman/"
     btn_label: "Read More"
     btn_class: "btn--primary"